 Bryan CranstonChiefBryan Lee Cranston was born on March 7, 1956 in Hollywood, California, to Audrey Peggy Sell, a radio actress, and Joe Cranston, an actor and former amateur boxer.
 His maternal grandparents were German, and his father was of Irish, German, and Austrian-Jewish ancestry.
 He was raised partly by his grandparents, living on their poultry farm in the Canoga Park neighborhood of Los Angeles, California.
 Cranston's father walked out on the family when Cranston was 11 years old, and they did not see each other again until 11 years later, when Cranston and his brother decide to track down their father.
 Cranston is known for his roles as Walter White on the AMC crime drama Breaking Bad (2008), Hal on the Fox situation comedy Malcolm in the Middle (2000), and Dr. Tim Whatley on five episodes of the NBC situation comedy Seinfeld (1989).
 For his role on "Breaking Bad", he won the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series four times (2008-2010, 2014), including three consecutive wins.
 After becoming one of the producers during the series' fourth and fifth seasons, he also won the Primetime Emmy Award for Outstanding Drama Series twice.
 In June 2014, Cranston won the Tony Award for Best Actor in a Play for his portrayal of Lyndon Johnson in the play "All the Way" on Broadway.
 He reprised the role of Lyndon Johnson in the television adaptation All the Way (2016), which earned him widespread praise by critics.
 For the biographical drama Trumbo (2015), he earned widespread acclaim and was nominated for the Academy Award for Best Actor.
 Cranston also appeared in several acclaimed films, such as Saving Private Ryan (1998), Little Miss Sunshine (2006), Drive (2011), Argo (2012) and Godzilla (2014).View Full Bio

 KOYU RANKINAtariBorn in 2007 in Vancouver, Canada, to a Scottish-Canadian father and Japanese mother, Koyu is bilingual in both Japanese and English.
 He enjoys playing soccer and drums and when not in school loves going to Japan.
-Koyu can be heard voicing the character of Atari in Wes Anderson's stop-motion animation film, "Isle of Dogs", which is Koyu's first role in a film.
-He's since acted in a local short film and appeared in a music video.
-"Isle of Dogs" is slated for release on 23 March in the US, 29 March in Australia, and 30 March 2018 in the UK.View Full Bio
+Koyu can be heard voicing the character of Atari Kobayashi in Wes Anderson's stop-motion animation film, "Isle of Dogs", which is Koyu's first role in a film.
+The film opened the 68th Berlin International Film Festival on February 15, 2018, which Koyu attended with Anderson and all the other amazing voice cast.
+The film was released in the US on March 23, 2018, and in Japan on May 25, 2018.
+Koyu attended both premiers and successfully completed the press junkets in both English and Japanese.
+He has acted in a local short film and appeared in a music video as well as a commercial for Toyota for the 2018 Winter Olympics.View Full Bio

 Courtney B. VanceActorCourtney B. Vance was born on March 12, 1960 in Detroit, Michigan, USA as Courtney Bernard Vance.
 He is an actor and producer, known for The Hunt for Red October (1990), Space Cowboys (2000) and Dangerous Minds (1995).
 He has been married to Angela Bassett since October 12, 1997.
 They have two children.View Full Bio